List of awards and nominations received by Casting Crowns

 Casting Crowns is a contemporary Christian music band from McDonough, Georgia.
 Consisting of Mark Hall (vocals), Meledee DeVevo (violin), Juan DeVevo (guitars), Hector Cervantes (guitars), Chris Huffman (bass guitar), Megan Garrett (keyboard) and Brian Scoggin (drums), the band has released five studio albums: Casting Crowns (2003), Lifesong (2005), The Altar and the Door (2007), Until the Whole World Hears (2009), and Come to the Well (2011).
 They have also released four live albums and one holiday album.

 Casting Crowns has won and been nominated for numerous awards in the United States.
 At the 48th Grammy Awards, their album Lifesong won the award for Best Pop/Contemporary Gospel Album, the band's only Grammy Award out of five career nominations.
-The band was awarded the Dove Award for Group of the Year for five consecutive years from 2005–09, and they were awarded the Dove Award for Artist of the Year in 2010.
+The band was awarded the Dove Award for Group of the Year for five consecutive years from 2005 to 2009, and they were awarded the Dove Award for Artist of the Year in 2010.
 Their albums Lifesong and The Altar and the Door have both received the Dove Award for Pop/Contemporary Album of the Year, while their songs "Who Am I", "Praise You In This Storm" and "East to West" have been honored with the Dove Award for Pop/Contemporary Recorded Song of the Year.